 With the increasing rise in mobile usage and the bulk of consumers moving to mobile, it’s no surprise that forecasts have set global app revenue at more than $100 billion in 2020.
 This means that there will be a lot of growth in the in-app ecosystem and changes taking place for both publishers and advertisers.

 Ted Bauer from Locallytics talks about how monetization is changing, and advertiser mobile spending is moving to mobile in-app.
 Mobile ad budgets already consisted mostly of in-app advertising since during 2016 when it was estimated to entail 72% of mobile ad spend.
 Since users spend most of their time in-app when it comes to mobile usage, it’s a trend that makes sense.
 Advertisers want and need to go where users are.
 For most of the time, it’s in-app.

 Further trends within the mobile arena include programmatic advertising and header bidding.
 Recently we also published a post on running header bidding within AMP pages which further supports this trend within mobile.
 Also, last year an article published in MediaPost.com noted that programmatic transactions via the mobile web are much more popular than in-app.
 However, they do expect this to change and rise over time.

-Video advertising is experiencing an exponential rise in the growth of mobile video advertising spending set to reach levels of around $18 billion in 2017.
-This projection means a staggering increase of 49% compared to 2017.
-Mobile video consumption is also set to rise by 25% in 2018.
+Video advertising is experiencing an exponential rise in the growth of mobile video advertising spending set to reach levels of around 100 billion dollars this year.
 Naturally, this trend will blow over into mobile in-app advertising as well.